jlinoff/pam/README.md

 <img src="www/help/pam-fld-name-edit-checked.png" width="400" alt="false"/>

-Another way to do the same thing is to create them to the default record field list in the preferences section
-[Record Fields](#record-fields) section so that they are available all of the time.
-The ability to customize record fields makes the interface more intuitive for users which is what I did for this example.
+Another way to do the same thing is to create the "ingredients" and "instructions" fields in the default record field list in the preferences section so that they are available all of the time.
+See the [Record Fields](#record-fields) section for more information.
+The ability to customize record fields makes it possible to create more intuitive interfaces for users.

+For this example I chose the second option.
+I created two new _textarea_ fields named "ingredients" and "instructions" so that users could enter multiple lines and removed all of the other default fields except the "html" field because they were not needed.
+I kept the "html" field because I wanted to be able add pictures to the recipes.
 Here is what the preferences look like after the modifications were made.

 <img src="www/help/pam-recipe-prefs.png" width="400" alt="default"/>

-Of course, there are many other types of records that might be interesting to store in _PAM_ that can use the pre-defined record field types.
+Of course, there are many other types of records that might be interesting to store in _PAM_ that can use the pre-defined record field types _as is_.

 One common one is a record for each account that you need to login into where you information about how to login is stored so you don't